 Considering the amount of Image Makers who have invested in self-development so that they can be the BEST They Can Be, as well as they have invested in equipment that only a Professional knows how to use, and yet they are being treated like they have No Self-Worth, because they do not value the creative ability of someone who has a body of work on his or her creative CV.

-For me those who are working for FREE or on the CHEAP should remember that every job out there that you do has your name on it, and if you want to step up into main stream then some Young Image Makers in years or in experience work will need to be improved upon, which will happen in time as you grow anyway.
+For me those who are working for FREE or on the CHEAP should remember that every job out there that you do has your name on it, and if you want to step up into mainstream, then some young Image Makers in years or inexperience, whose work will need to be improved upon, must make it happen, which will happen hopefully in time as you grow anyway.